trothr/blog/Richard/2020/20200302-business-trip.md

 It's become just that: a cry, not a scream.
 That's progress.
 And He provides!
 Praise God!
 But I'm scared.
 What if I stumble?

-But the sadness and grief seems to be mounting.
+The sadness and grief seem to be mounting.

+I was hurting before Marilyn got sick.
+Is my grief compounded by the prior problem?
+Or is the older burden compounded by this tragic loss?

 ## Mens' Group